 Constructing a Novel

-The course is delivered entirely online, and there are no set times to log in, meaning you have the flexibility to study wherever and whenever best suits you.
+The course is run entirely online: there are no live lectures or tutorials, or set times to log in, meaning you have the flexibility to study wherever and whenever best suits you.

-By the end of this course, you will have made significant progress towards completing the first draft of your novel.
-Over fourteen weeks, you will develop your own writing style and voice, produce a firm outline and structure for your novel and complete key passages of writing from the beginning, middle and end that will form the basis of a first draft.
+Over fourteen weeks, you will develop your own writing style and voice, producing a firm outline and structure for your novel and making significant progress towards completing the first draft.

-This course takes a realistic and practical approach to the process of writing, combining the teaching of essential techniques with one-to-one feedback and close reading of your extracts.
-It provides you with the tools to complete your manuscript and advice on how you can make your work stand out in today’s competitive publishing world.
+A realistic and practical approach to the process of writing, combining the teaching of essential techniques with one-to-one feedback and close reading of your extracts.

 Week 1: So, What Kind of Novel?